cappuccinocosmico/incoherentramblings/content/posts/finalessay.md

+The Outline

+Hook—designed to briefly introduce the general topic from the novel and grab the reader’s attention (statement of importance about topic/critical lens)

+Provide background information—

+transition and briefly summarize the novel

+introduce necessary characters and ideas

+Introduce/Define Critical Lens

+Thesis Statement—provide thesis with a natural lead-in

+In our modern society, violence and its causes has become an increasingly important topic of study.
+In a world where there is on average more than a mass shooting every day, analysing the reasons why pepole commit these attrocious acts is crucial.

 # In the book *The Yellow Birds* by Kevin Powers, violence is described as a vicious cycle, caused by   the need to preserve ones mind against the horrors of war, as well as the need for dominance and control.
 4